Companies can only reach their full potential when their employees are engaged.

 However, asking employees to put into words what “good communication” means to them may surprise you.
 You could find out instead that their dissatisfaction stems from the type of communication they’re receiving from their managers rather than the frequency.

 If you’re committed to improvement, you should also be committed to trying new approaches.
-Conduct a brainstorming process to collect ideas, whether in working groups, as Gallup researchers suggest, or within smaller teams in each specific department.
+Conduct a brainstorming process to collect ideas, whether in working groups or within smaller teams in each specific department.

 Our previous research found that almost one in five responses from employees on surveys included a suggestion.
 Be sure to include these ideas in the process.